 - Organisation: University of Utrecht, The Netherlands

 - Email: email@example.com

-Since January 2013, Ron Boschma is Full Professor in Innovation Studies at Lund University in Sweden.
-He is also Full Professor in Regional Economics at the Department of Economic Geography at the Faculty of Geosciences, University of Utrecht.
+Ron Boschma is a Full Professor in Regional Economics at the Department of Economic Geography at the Faculty of Geosciences, University of Utrecht.
+From January 2013 and until recently, he was also Full Professor in Innovation Studies at Lund University in Sweden.
 He has widely published in international journals on Evolutionary Economic Geography, the spatial evolution of industries, regional systems of innovation, the structure and evolution of networks, agglomeration externalities and regional growth.

 Pierre-Alexandre Balland: Member